braveulysses/backwater/README.markdown

 Logs are stored in _data/logs_.
 Caches are stored in _data/cache_.

 Configuration can be adjusted by editing *config.py*.
+Note that a handful of sensitive settings must be defined as environment variables.
+These are:

+* *BACKWATER\_FLICKR\_KEY*, your Flickr API key
+* *BACKWATER\_TWITTER\_ACCOUNT*, a Twitter account wit access to any Twitter accounts that you plan to follow
+* *BACKWATER\_TWITTER\_PASSWORD*, the system Twitter account's password

+The easiest way to handle this is to define the above variables in a shell script which calls backwater.py.

 The *--help* switch will list other options.

 	$ python backwater.py --help